auser/poolparty/README.txt

 sudo gem install auser-poolparty

 == TODO:
+* Rewrite the disallowed_options to whitelist allowed_options on resources
 * Replace services with Runit
 * Refactor provisioning to use erlang
 * Add queuing of tasks on the messenger